LeMinux/PresentingSecureProgramming/RuleSets/NASAPowerOf10/NASAsPowerOf10.md

 However, in general programming you might have some while(true) waiting for some condition to exit.
 In this case you would want to test that only that condition can terminate the loop.
-You may have it so only a signal like SIGINT (CTRL + C) can be the only option to terminate, but how secure this would be depends on your environment.
+You may have it so only a signal like SIGINT (CTRL + C) can be the only option to terminate, but how secure this would be depends on your environment and implimentation.

 Async functions I think should also fall under here.
 I didn't see anything about asynchronous functions in NASA's documentation, but it is a common practice to set